Comparing emission- and absorption-based gas-phase metallicities in GRB host galaxies at $z=2-4$ using JWST: Results

-In Fig.~\ref{fig:ZabsvsZem-NOX22} we plot the absorption line metallicity against the NOX22 \Rtwothree\ (left) and NOX22 \Rthree\ (right) emission line metallicities, and in Fig.~\ref{fig:ZabsvsZem-LMC23} we show the absorption against the LMC23 $\hat{R}$ emission metallicity.
-In both figures, the emission and absorption metallicities are in units of [M/H], assuming a solar metallicity value $12+\log({\rm O/H})=8.69$ \citep{ags+09}.\footnote{$\tn{[M/H]}=\tn{log(O/H)}-\tn{log(O/H)}_\odot$, assuming that the relative abundance of oxygen is solar.} for our GRB host galaxy sample (red) and for a compilation of QSO-DLAs (shades of blue) from \citet{rpt+16} with absorption and emission line metallicities of the intervening galaxy counterpart (see Table~\ref{tab:QSOsample} for details on the QSO sample).
-The QSO-DLA data points are colour-coded by their impact parameter, ranging from $1-50$~kpc, although the association with the emission counterparts at large impact parameters is less secure.
-The offset from the galaxy centre of our sample of GRB sightlines is generally unknown, although, when measured, they are typically small \citep[e.g. average offset of 1~kpc in sample of 68 GRB host galaxies observed with HST;][]{bbf16}.
-All GRB data points in Fig.~\ref{fig:ZabsvsZem-NOX22} and Fig.~\ref{fig:ZabsvsZem-LMC23} are therefore plotted with the same red colour.
-The sample of plotted QSO-DLA data points is smaller than the sample considered in \citet{rpt+16} because we did not consider limits, and we have the additional requirement that \hb\ and either \oii\ or \oiii\ need to be detected.
-For the two galaxies observed with the IFS (host galaxies of GRB~050820A and GRB~150403A) we plot the emission line metallicity of the resolved component closest in projection to the GRB afterglow position, which in both cases is component C in Figs.~\ref{fig:grb050820A_IFS} and \ref{fig:grb150403A_IFS}.
-In the case of GRB~050820A the line ratios of all components are larger than the maximum value covered by the \Rtwothree, \Rthree\ and $\hat{R}$ diagnostics considered, and the emission line metallicity in all cases is thus the maximum possible metallicity given by the diagnostic.
-The resolved components considered in the host galaxy of GRB~150403A, on the other hand, do vary in metallicity by up to 0.3~dex.
-The absorption line metallicity is most consistent with the the emission line metallicity of component C in the case of the NOX22 \Rtwothree\ and \Rthree\ diagnostics, but it is most consistent with the $\hat{R}$ metallicity of component B. A more detailed analysis on the resolved spectroscopic properties of these two GRB host galaxies will be presented in follow-up paper.
+For the two galaxies observed with the IFS (for GRB~050820A and GRB~150403A) we plot the emission line metallicity of the resolved component closest in projection to the GRB afterglow, which in both cases is component C in Figs.~\ref{fig:grb050820A_IFS} and \ref{fig:grb150403A_IFS}.
+In the case of GRB~050820A the \Rtwothree, \Rthree\ and $\hat{R}$ line ratios of all components are larger than the maximum value covered by the NOX22 and LMC23 diagnostics, and the computed emission line metallicity in all cases is thus the maximum value possible with these diagnostics.
+The resolved components considered in the host galaxy of GRB~150403A, on the other hand, do vary in metallicity by up to 0.3~dex within the same diagnostic.
+The absorption line metallicity is most consistent with the emission line metallicity of component C in the case of NOX22 \Rtwothree\ and \Rthree, but it is most consistent with the $\hat{R}$ metallicity of component B. A more detailed analysis on the resolved spectroscopic properties of these two GRB host galaxies will be presented in a follow-up paper (Top\c{c}u et al., in prep).
+In Fig.~\ref{fig:ZabsvsZem-SST23} we show the results for the four SST23 diagnostics.

-Aside from the sample of GRB host galaxies observed with NIRSpec, we also include the host galaxies of GRB~120815A and GRB~121024A, which have absorption and emission lines detected from ground-based observations \citep{klf+13,fdk+15}.
-For those diagnostics that are double branched, such as the NOX22 \Rtwo\ and \Rtwothree, and the LMC23 $\hat{R}$ diagnostic, we use the absorption line metallicity to select between the two solutions.
-In Fig.~\ref{fig:ZabsvsZem-SST23} we show the results for the four SST23 line ratio diagnostics.